-A classic Shaker-style kitchen is perfect for recreating an unpretentious farmhouse look.
+Creating a classic Shaker-style kitchen is perfect for an unpretentious farmhouse look.
 The country-style kitchen in this Victorian home in rural Kent features cabinets in Farrow & Ball’s Shaded White, oak worktops and a freestanding unit from local antiques shop Mark Maynard.

 Originally the kitchen was in a smaller room, so the owners swapped it with a larger breakfast room to create a family-friendly kitchen-diner.
 The blinds are made up in Cath Kidston fabric.

 Dating back to the 1700s, with a Victorian era extension, this stone farmhouse is brimming with rustic character.
 The kitchen is fitted with mostly freestanding furniture including a catering-standard gas cooker.
 The sink unit and shelves were made by local salvage yard Shiver Me Timbers, and the engineered wood floor is by Absolute Flooring.

 With all the elements of classic farmhouse style – flagstones, stable door, textured walls, open shelves, and a four-oven Aga – this home is full of warm welcomes.
 The adjoining breakfast room floor is reclaimed Delabole slate from Markstone Granite, the shelves and bench were made by local craftspeople, and the walls are painted in Farrow & Ball’s Dorset Cream